-How I Support Women’s Rights as a Doula
+How do I support Women's Rights as a Doula?

 In order to understand how I am passionately fighting for women’s rights as a birth professional, you need to first understand the immense issue of Obstetric Violence.

 What is Obstetric Violence?

 “Obstetric violence is a specific type of violation of women’s rights, including the rights to equality, freedom from discrimination, information, integrity, health, and reproductive autonomy.
 It occurs both in public and private medical practice during health care related to pregnancy, childbirth, and post-partum and is a multi-factorial context of institutional and gender violence.”
 (Gire)

 This type of Human Rights violation is common around the world, especially in America.
 “Almost one in ten American women leaves childbirth meeting the criteria for PTSD” and “As many as 1/3 of American women say the birth of their child was traumatic (Pasucci).

 When women give birth, they are often unaware of what the procedure will be once they enter a hospital.
 Unfortunately, because of our current culture, the only example of birth many women have experienced is from high drama movies or television shows, which depict false representations of birth.
 “The problem is that scary birth on TV and in the movies is not the exception — it’s the norm“.

 When you don’t know your options, you are left vulnerable.